Leaf Peeping in New England - September 2024

 We finally made it to New England!
-This had been a much anticipate trip, and we had an incredible time.
+This was a vacation we were most excited about, and we had an incredible time.
 When I planned this vacation, I researched when to visit for the best chance for peak leaf change, and it paid off with gorgeous drives through the White Mountains.

 Matthew was getting over a respiratory illness as we started our vacation, and Whitney started feeling sick within the first couple of days, but both were troopers, and it didn't disrupt our plans too much.